• Home

 Why we can't expose a normal hostname/port?

 We need to proxy our requests so that we can control caching, downloading and offline behaviour.
-There is no way for us to use a real proxy, so we must use what we call our No[t technically a pro]xy—Noxy for shot.
+There is no way for us to use a real proxy, so we must use what we call our No[t technically a pro]xy—Noxy for short.

 Our Noxy works by listening on an OS assigned port on the loopback interface and then we point the web view at the Noxy.
 This means the from the user agent’s perspective the origin is localhost:n, where n is the OS assigned port number.